Coast and Castles

 What’s the weather up to?

-April and May are usually beautiful months in the North East.
+September is usually a beautiful month in the North East.
 The days are long, the wind is behind us and the sun is (usually) out.
 We’re optimists.
 That said, the weather is getting increasingly difficult to predict.
 Bring something warm for the evening and a waterproof for the ride.
 It’d be silly not to.

 What cycling grade is this ride?